DennisHeimbigner/netcdf-c/docs/filters.md

 The list of returned items are used to try to provide defaults for any HDF5 filters that have no corresponding Codec.
 This is for internal use only.

+# Appendix F. Pre-built Filters

+As part of the overall build process, a number of filters are built as shared libraries in the "plugins" directory.
+They may be in that directory or the "plugins/.libs" subdirectory.
+It may be possible for users to utilize some of those libraries to provide filter support for general use.
+One simple way to reuse these libraries is to make the environment variable "HDF5_PLUGIN_PATH" refer to the plugin directory or the subdirectory, whichever contains the shared libraries.
+This may not be possible if the user already has other filter shared libraries in use.

+The second way is to copy the necessary shared libraries from the plugins directory to the user's HDF5_PLUGIN_PATH directory.
+If the user is using HDF5, then the following filters are probably usable:

+* ''libh5bzip2.so'' -- an HDF5 filter for bzip2 compression
+* ''libh5blosc.so'' -- an HDF5 filter for blosc compression

+If the user is using NCZarr filters, then you can install the following additional shared libraries:

+* libh5shuffle.so -- shuffle filter
+* libh5fletcher32.so -- fletcher32 checksum
+* libh5deflate.so -- deflate compression
+* libnczdefaults.so -- provide NCZarr support for shuffle, fletcher32, and deflate.

+The shuffle, fletcher32, and deflate filters in this case will be ignored by HDF5 and only used by the NCZarr code.
+But in order to use them, it needs additional Codec capabilities provided by the libnczdefauts.so shared library.
+Note also that if you disable HDF5 support, but leave NCZarr support enabled, then all of the above filters should continue to work.

 # Point of Contact {#filters_poc}